-Unfortunately, we are now full for Geology Internships.
-However, we are still accepting applications for Geophysics Internships.
-We are now closed for future graduate applications 2014, we will re-open in September for 2015 applications.
+We are now closed for intern and graduate applications for 2014.
+We will re-open in September for 2015 applications.

 As supplies of oil and gas are depleted, geoscientists play an essential role in ensuring we can meet the world’s increasing demand for energy.
 At BP, our geoscientists use leading-edge technology to explore hydrocarbon resources and maximise their recovery from oil and gas reservoirs across the world.
 Now, we can find and produce oil and gas that only a few years ago was invisible to us.

 Geoscience in BP integrates both geology and geophysics.
 Geology is concerned with the application of geological principles and techniques to the analysis of well, core, surface outcrop, and production data.
 Geophysics is concerned with the acquisition, processing, interpretation and analysis of seismic and other geophysical datasets (e.g. gravity-magnetic surveys) to create an image of the subsurface.
 The combination of geology and geophysics — as geosciences — delivers a powerful description and evaluation of the subsurface, increasing our ability to explore and recover hydrocarbon resources.

 As a geoscientist joining our multi-disciplinary and multicultural subsurface team, you’ll work in exploration, field development or at a producing asset.
 Part of a dynamic, collaborative environment, you’ll interact with petrophysicists, reservoir, petroleum and drilling engineers as well as commercial and other disciplines.